abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Suppose previous explicit part of path exists only where it's specified i.e. "meta" exists only under "core" directory being under any directory being under any dir. under qt directory.

 Prefixing a relative path with ./ characters will search for at current dir., i.e. as if the CLI path is concatenated directly to current dir.
-Defaults to have recursive in between.
-E.g. if current working dir. is /usr,

-	l lib

-	should mean, in way of shell global star, searching for:
-	/usr/lib
-	/usr/*/lib
-	/usr/*/*/lib
-	/usr/*/*/*/lib
-	or as shell globstar: 	/usr/**/lib
-So prefixing the relative path with ./ to become l ./lib, will ensure only search /usr/lib (the first one)

 $ cd /qt
 $ l core/meta